-So socialists support the principle 'no immigration controls' because any attempt to limit immigration is a step towards blaming black immig-rants for problems which they suffer but certainly don't cause.
+So socialists support the principle 'no immigration controls' because any attempt to limit immigration is a step towards blaming black immigrants for problems which they suffer rants for problems which they suffer but certainly don't cause.

 This is why the employers find racialist ideas so useful.
 For as the economic crisis gets worse, the employers will seek to use racialism as a way of protecting their wealth and themselves.
 They will be much happier if their workers, instead of uniting together to fight against short-time working and redundancies or for a wage increase to keep up with inflation, start fighting among them-selves on the basis of the colour of their skin.